SteveObert/KatanaUSB_Midi_controller/README.md

 **Consider this unsupported beta software.**

 * Note I had to compile the sketch with the "fast + LTO" setting (debug also works), otherwise the USB mini host shield wouldn't work.
-I also specified "Serial + MIDI" for testing and just "MIDI" when powered externally (not connected to a computer).
+You must select the Teensy option "MIDI" when powered externally (not connected to a computer).
+Also, you should use the modified versions of the MS3 and LiquidCrystal_I2C libraries included above.

 Along with the Teensy 3.2, I use a Mini USB Host shield like this one: https://www.circuitsathome.com/usb-host-shield-hardware-manual/ along with the host shield library: https://github.com/felis/USB_Host_Shield_2.0.